 Mary was a woman of faith and family who nurtured those blessings in a manner that will now continue as a testimony to a life well-lived.

-To plant a tree in memory of Mary McKee, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Mary McKee, please visit our floral store.